Chubbard022/webdb-i-challenge/queries.md

     where length(supplierName) > 20

 ## find all customers that include the word "market" in the name.
 Should return 4 records.
+    select * from customers
+    where customerName like "%market%"

 ## add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.